WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin-option:: --no-privs-update

-    Turns of automatic updating of existing groups (only adds new ones).
+    Turns off automatic updating of existing groups (only adds new ones).

 .. django-admin-option:: --no-projects-update